kevinrodbe/library/Level3Book.md

 Right now our tab bar is a little boring.
 We are just showing the titles of their corresponding View Controllers.
 Most apps place a little icon in the tab to represent what the function of that tab is.
 To set the image associated with the tab, we have to access the `tabBarItem` `@property` on our view controllers.

-Normally in Xcode, if we wanted to discover more about a particular `@property` or class, we could hold the `option`/`alt` key and left click on the item and documentation would appear:
+In Xcode, if we wanted to discover more about a particular `@property` or class, we could hold the `option`/`alt` key and left click on the item and documentation would appear:

 ![image](https://dl.dropbox.com/s/f1wmbquayyako8v/xcode_documentation_help.png)